 And fortunately, if you have nothing but time ahead of you, you have the greatest financial advantage over everybody who is older than you are—the time to put the concept of compound interest to work.
 No wonder Einstein called compounding “the eighth wonder of the world.”

-Current government sanctioned retirement accounts such as a Roth IRA allow an investment of $5,500 a year (for younger people) to grow tax-free every year and is tax-free to withdraw after age 59 ½.
+Some government designated retirement accounts such as a Roth IRA allow an investment of $6,000 a year starting in 2019 (for younger people) to grow tax-free every year.
+After age 59 ½, all withdrawals are also tax-free.

 The big payoff comes when you can finally harvest your gains.
 If you have accumulated $1.2 million and continue to earn 7% a year, you can actually withdraw $82,000 a year (tax-free) without disturbing your principal.
 It’s like having your own money tree that grows new $100 bills every year.
 Just go out and pick ‘em.
 At this point, you have actually achieved the ultimate financial success–your money goes off to work for you everyday instead of your working for your money.

 Can’t spare $5,500 to invest each year?
 At least start somewhere. $2,000 a year, for 40 years, at 7%, yields $427,000.
 This sure beats the average of only $20,000 that most people in America have saved for retirement.

 For those who want to be overachievers, invest more, earn a higher rate of return, or invest for a longer time.
 Or do all three.
 (Be aware of tax consequences on yearly amounts invested over $6,000 or those not invested in government retirement accounts.)
 The “I Want to Be a Millionaire” app is great for plugging in your ideas and getting instant answers.